queryluke/masseffect-5e-data/templates/mechanics.md

     value:
       damage: @damage
       notes: array of strings

-# Actions, Bonus Actions, and Reactions
+# Actions, Bonus Actions, Reactions, Other
   - type: enum [action, bonus-action, reaction, other] # simply indicates where to render on the character sheet
     resource: @resource #optional, default null
     toggle: @toggle